SwpnilPndey/Smart_contracts_for_beginners/README.md

 4. Smart contract to mimic a blood bank
 5. Smart contract to mimic decision making in a DAO
 6. Smart contract to withdraw funds from a smart contract
+7. Smart contract to create a simple token with ERC-20 compliance